Acute Otitis Media

 Cow’s milk.
 Introducing cow’s milk before 4 months may increase risk of AOM.

 Allergies.
-Although most AOM follows viral infection, food and other environmental allergies can result in chronic otitis media in 35% to 40% of cases.
+Although most AOM follows a viral URI, food and other environmental allergies can lead to chronic otitis media in 35% to 40% of cases.
 Diets that eliminate foods suspected of causing allergy have resulted in improvement in 86% of affected children, and most relapse when the offending foods are reintroduced.
 These occurrences may be related to immunoglobulin G (IgG)-food antigen complexes, particularly those of cow’s milk protein.
 A cohort study with 260 children found that those with cow’s milk allergy experienced significantly more recurrent otitis media.

 Nutritional status.
-Some children with otitis media have evidence of poor antioxidant status, , suggesting that inadequate nutritional status may increase risk or prolong the condition.
-Specifically, low zinc, iron, vitamin A, and vitamin D levels are associated with AOM, , and micronutrient supplementation in populations with poor nutrition has shown to be beneficial.
-Antioxidant-rich and nutrient-dense fruits and berries may be protective.
+Some children with AOM have evidence of poor antioxidant status, suggesting that inadequate nutritional status may increase risk or prolong the condition., Specifically, low zinc, iron, vitamin A, and vitamin D levels are associated with AOM, and micronutrient supplementation in populations with poor nutrition has shown to be beneficial.,, Antioxidant-rich and nutrient-dense fruits and berries may be protective.

-Consider an elimination diet.
+Consider an elimination diet to wean out potential culprits.
 For guidelines, see Anaphylaxis and Food Allergy chapter.

 What to Tell the Family

-Acute otitis media may be prevented in some cases by breastfeeding, avoiding crowded environments (such as day care), preventing exposure to tobacco smoke and (food) allergens, eliminating dairy products, refraining from the use of pacifiers, administering age-appropriate vaccinations, and providing a diet with adequate micronutrients to support immune function.
-Antibiotic therapy is not always necessary, as 80% resolve spontaneously, and is contingent on severity, and signs and symptoms of bacterial infection.
-Repeated episodes of infection may require surgery.
+AOM may be prevented in some cases by breastfeeding, avoiding crowded environments (such as day care facilities), preventing exposure to tobacco smoke and food allergens, eliminating dairy products, refraining from the use of pacifiers, administering age-appropriate vaccinations (HiB, either typeable or not remains a common cause), and providing a diet with adequate micronutrients to support immune function.
+Antibiotic therapy is not always necessary, as 80% of cases resolve spontaneously, and is contingent on severity and signs and symptoms of a bacterial infection.
+Repeated episodes of infection may require surgery after further workup rules out immunodeficiency.

 - Nyquist AC, Gonzales R, Steiner JF, et al. Antibiotic prescribing for children with colds, upper respiratory tract infections, and bronchitis.
 JAMA.
 1998;279(11):875-7.
 [PMID:9516004]